-SLO1.3: Students apply systems/relational theories to clinical case conceptualization and treatment planning
+SLO1.3: Students apply systems/relational theories to clinical case conceptualization and treatment planning Goal 2.
+Diversity and Inclusion: Advance social justice and cultural democracy in the practice of marriage, couple, and family therapy.

 SLO 2.1: Students self-reflect on the implications of own and others' social location in clinical practice.